-For an out-of-this-world experience, you and your pup need look no further than the International UFO Museum & Research Center in Roswell, NM.
-Roswell was the location of the infamous 1947 “Roswell Incident,” an alleged UFO crash, and the museum is committed to chronicling UFO events across the globe.
+For a truly out-of-this-world experience, bring Fido to the dog-friendly International UFO Museum & Research Center in Roswell, NM.
+Roswell was the site of an alleged UFO crash known as the infamous 1947 “Roswell Incident,” and the museum is committed to chronicling that and other UFO events across the globe.
 Bring your leashed, well-behaved dog to the museum and explore decades of supernatural history, research and science.
-Before you leave, stop by the gift shop to bring home some memorabilia of your own.
+Before you leave, stop by the pet-friendly gift shop to buy some extraterrestrial memorabilia to take home.

-Four-legged aviators are welcome at the Pima Air and Space Museum in Tucson, which offers an unparalleled aeronautical experience.
-The museum has 100,000 square feet of indoor display space and features an array of 350 aircraft and spacecraft.
-It’s one of the largest non-government funded aviation museums in the world, with aircraft from all over the globe and a special building dedicated to planes from World War II.
-Bring your leashed pup on a self-guided tour of aviation history.
-Dogs are not allowed on the Aerospace Maintenance and Regeneration Group Tour or the Pima Tram Tour.
+Four-legged aviators are welcome at the Pima Air & Space Museum in Tucson, which offers an unparalleled aeronautical experience.
+The museum has 100,000 square feet of indoor display space filled with an array of 350 aircraft and spacecraft for you and Fido to explore.
+It’s one of the largest non-government-funded aviation museums in the world, with aircraft from all over the world and a special building dedicated to planes from World War II.
+Leashed pups are permitted on the self-guided walking tour of aviation history, but not on the tram.

 The History of Diving Museum in Islamorada invites you and your leashed canine buddy to explore the ocean blue.
 The museum features one of the world’s largest collections of diving equipment, including helmets, hand-operated air pumps, armored suits and lights from more than 30 countries around the world.
 You and Fido can learn about the history of military, commercial and recreational diving, and how diving has contributed to marine science, underwater photography and treasure hunting.
 When you’re done viewing the displays, stop at the gift shop to purchase a unique diving-related souvenir.